 Tap the chisel lightly using a hammer.
-Deepen the scored line make a series of cuts 1/8” apart and the depth of the hinge along the length of the mortise.
-Hold the chisel flat and use it to clean the waste so the mortise is the same depth as the hinge.
+Deepen the scored line and make a series of cuts 1/8” apart and the hinge’s depth along the mortise’s length.
+Hold the chisel flat and use it to clean the waste, so the mortise is the same depth as the hinge.

 The door gas is to be supported so that it does not move during the process.
 The hinge edge has to face up and measure the positions of the hinges.
 Mark the top of the upper hinge, the bottom of the lower one, and the other side of the middle one.
 Measure and make similar marks on the jamb.

-One hinge has to be on the edge of the door with its top edge on the top mark.
-Take time to adjust the hinge, so the pin is flush with the door’s surface precisely opposite the doorstop, and trace its outline with a sharp pencil.
+One hinge must be on the door’s edge with its top edge on the top mark.
+Take time to adjust the hinge so the pin is flush with the door’s surface precisely opposite the doorstop, and trace its outline with a sharp pencil.

 Hold the hinge against the side of the door using one surface flush to the edge.
 Make a line using a pencil.
-It has to be along the other side of the hinge to mark the depth of the mortise.
+It has to be along the hinge’s other side to mark the mortise’s depth.

-Avoid irregular edges and chipping and hold a chisel a bit parallel to the edge.
-Tap it into the wood with a hammer to remove a thin shaving.
-Repeat the process of tapping the chisel first until the mortise is deep enough.
+Avoid irregular edges and chipping, and hold a chisel parallel to the edge.
+Tap it into the wood with a hammer to remove a thin shave.
+Repeat tapping the chisel first until the mortise is deep enough.

 Test the hinge and make adjustments with the chisel when necessary.
 The hinge has to fit.
 Chisel out all the other hinge mortises in the same way.
 Mark the outline of the latch plate accurately as you mark where the strike plate goes on the door jamb.
 Use lipstick

+Door latches, mortice, and bathroom locks come with the strike plate, dust socket, and fixings for ease of installation.
 The metal plate that fits into the door jamb has to be fitted with a dust socket.
 The latch bolt extends into the hole in the strike plate and holds the door closed.
-Door latches, mortice locks, and bathroom locks come with the strike plate, dust socket, and fixings for ease of installation.
-That eases your DIY home improvements projects. here’s
+That eases your DIY home improvement projects.

 Complete the installation by fitting a dust socket, keep and strike plate.
 Move the door away from the door jamb and draw vertical and horizontal lines to indicate where the door jamb needs to be chiseled out.

-In conclusion, after being told how to chisel door latch plate, I think others should be able to follow the steps I described.
+In conclusion, after being told how to chisel door latch plates, I think others should be able to follow the steps I described.
 By following the directions I have laid out, I think you will be able to chisel out the door hinge.
-It is important to follow the steps I have laid out.
+It is essential to follow the steps I have laid out.